DragomirAlin/dragomiralin.ro/_posts/2024-01-21-development-on-kubernetes-with-telepresence.md

 notification-service: ready to intercept (traffic-agent not yet installed)
 ```

-Let's start by intercepting the deposit-service.
+Let's start by intercepting the `deposit-service`.

 ```shell
 telepresence intercept deposit-service --port 8881:8881